 It’s always good to get in on the ground floor of something new and over the last couple of days I’ve been looking into the New Views scheme run by the National Theatre.
-In this, 14-19 year olds enter a play writing competition with the winner getting a production of their play at the NT.
+14-19 year olds enter a play writing competition with the winner getting a production of their play at the NT.
 Slightly reminiscent of a theatrical competition I was part of a few years back!
 Anyway, participating students learn about play writing from some of the finest writers in the industry and write their own short plays.
 They take part part in in-school workshops with professional writers, as well as following an online course by playwright Jemma Kennedy.
 Their teachers receive professional development and partner with a professional playwright to mentor the students in a school.
 All very exciting and engaging and so I donned my critic’s hat to appraise the winning play.
 Here’s my review:

 The winning play in the National Theatre’s New Views play writing competition for 14-19 year olds is If Not Now, When? by Isabel Hughes from Wakefield.
 It was given three performances in the Dorfman auditorium and I was lucky enough to be present at one of them.
 I say “lucky” because it is clear that the writer has huge potential and I’ll be glad to say in future years that I saw her professional debut.